--Reflect that the setting in which the member resides is chosen by the member;

--Reflect the member's strengths and preferences;

--Reflect the clinical and support needs as identified through the needs assessment;

--Include individually identified goals and desired outcomes which are observable and measurable;

--Include the interventions and supports needed to meet members' goals and incremental action steps as appropriate; -Reflect the services and supports, both paid and unpaid, that will assist the member to achieve identified goals, the frequency of services and the providers of those services and supports, including natural supports;

--Include the names of providers responsible for carrying out the interventions or supports including who is responsible for implementing each goal on the plan and the timeframes for each service;

--Include the identified activities to encourage the member to make choices, to experience a sense of achievement, and to modify or continue participation in the service plan;

--Include a description of any restrictions on the member's rights, including the need for the restriction and a plan to restore the rights.
-For this purpose, rights include maintenance of personal funds and self-administration of medications; -Reflect risk factors and measures in place to minimize them, including individualized back- up plans and strategies when needed;

--Include a plan for emergencies;

--Be understandable to the member receiving services and supports, and the individuals important in supporting him or her;

--Identify the individual and/or entity responsible for monitoring the plan;

--Be finalized and agreed to, with the informed consent of the member in writing, and signed by all individuals and providers responsible for its implementation;

--Be distributed to the member and other people involved in the plan;

--Indicate if the member has elected to self-direct services and, as applicable, which services the member elects to self-direct; and e.
+- a.
+Reflect that the setting in which the individual resides is chosen by the member; - b.
+Reflect the member's strengths and preferences; - c.
+Reflect the clinical and support needs as identified through the needs assessment; - d.
+Include individually identified goals and desired outcomes which are observable and measurable; - e.
+Include the interventions and supports needed to meet member goals and incremental action steps as appropriate; - f.
+Reflect the services and supports, both paid and unpaid, that will assist the individual to achieve identified goals, the frequency of services and the providers of those services and supports, including natural supports; - g.
+Include the names of providers responsible for carrying out the interventions or supports including who is responsible for implementing each goal on the plan and the timeframes for each service; - h.
+Include the identified activities to encourage the member to make choices, to experience a sense of achievement, and to modify or continue participation in the service plan; - i.
+Include a description of any restrictions on the member's rights, including the need for the restriction and a plan to restore the rights (for this purpose, rights include maintenance of personal funds and self-administration of medications); - j.
+Reflect risk factors and measures in place to minimize them, including individualized back-up plans and strategies when needed; - k.
+Include a plan for emergencies; - 1.
+Be understandable to the member receiving services and supports, and the individuals important in supporting him or her: - m.
+Identify the individual and/or entity responsible for monitoring the plan; - n.
+Be finalized and agreed to, with the informed consent of the member in writing, and signed by all individuals and providers responsible for its implementation; - o.
+Be distributed to the member and other people involved in the plan; - p.
+Indicate if the member has elected to self-direct services and, as applicable, which services the participant elects to self-direct; and - q.
+Prevent the provision of unnecessary or inappropriate services and supports.

+MCO members have appeal rights, including access to a State Fair Hearing after exhausting the MCO appeal process.
+Members can continue services while an appeal decision is pending, when the conditions of 42 CFR 438.420 are met.
+MCOs are contractually required to implement a comprehensive strategy to ensure a seamless transition of services during program implementation.
+Further, MCOs are required to develop and maintain, subject to HHS approval, a strategy and timeline within which all waiver members will receive an in-person visit from appropriate MCO staff and an updated needs assessment and service plan.
+Services may not be reduced, modified or terminated in the absence of an up-to-date assessment of needs that supports the reduction, modification or termination.
+Changes to these must receive HHS prior approval.

+e.
 Risk Assessment and Mitigation.
 Specify how potential risks to the participant are assessed during the service plan development process and how strategies to mitigate risk are incorporated into the service plan, subject to participant needs and preferences.
 In addition, describe how the service plan development process addresses backup plans and the arrangements that are used for backup.